atul-g/cavity_detection/README.md

 For [Chrome](https://chrome.google.com/webstore/detail/image-downloader/cnpniohnfphhjihaiiggeabnkjhpaldj).

-The dataset I created is provided in the repository.
+The dataset can be downloaded from [here](https://drive.google.com/file/d/1SWxNftwN6HDNNOP2ONiSd9kvlikm3jLS/view?usp=sharing).
-It contains in total 884 images of 2 classes.
+The dataset contains in total 884 images of 2 classes.
 They have been split into train and test folders in 8:2 ratio.

+The dataset structure:

+--Dataset
+  |--train
+      |--cavity (389 images)
+      |--no_cavity (319 images)
+  |--test
+      |--cavity (97 images)
+      |--no_cavity (79 images)

 I used Tensorflow hub's Imagenet v3 to create the initial layers and added a dense layer after that to create the neural network.